nahiluhmot/cl-parallel/readme.md

 ##Synopsis##

-* future - given an arbitrary number of forms, will spawn a thread to calculate the value of that expression.
+* parallel:future - given an arbitrary number of forms, will spawn a thread to calculate the value of that expression.

-* future-p - given a form, tests whether or not it's a future.
+* parallel:future-p - given a form, tests whether or not it's a future.

-* realize - if the argument is a future, blocks until it's thread is joined, otherwise, just returns the argument.
+* parallel:realize - if the argument is a future blocks until it's thread is joined, otherwise, just returns the argument.

 * \#! (read macro) - a read macro for realize.

-* par-calls - given an arbitrary number of forms, will evaluate them all  in parallel.
+* parallel:par-calls - given an arbitrary number of forms, will evaluate them all in parallel.

-* par-map - given a function, list, and optional number of threads, will apply that function to every element in the list over the specified number of threads.
+* parallel:par-map - given a function, list, and optional number of threads, will apply that function to every element in the list over the specified number of threads.

-* par-map-chunked - same as par-map, but there is another parameter, the size of the chunks that the list will be broken into for threading; often more efficient than par-map.
+* parallel:par-map-chunked - same as par-map, but there is another parameter, the size of the chunks that the list will be broken into for threading; often more efficient than par-map.

-* par-map-reduce - given a mapping function, reducing function, initial value, and list, maps the first function accross the list in parallel and collects the result using the reducing function.
+* parallel:par-map-reduce - given a mapping function, reducing function, initial value, and list, maps the first function accross the list in parallel and collects the result using the reducing function.